mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Accessing publicly available data: Education or Intelligence, 1–6 minutes, Easy (+4).
-Activating a computer program on a ship’s computer: Education or Intelligence, 10–60 seconds, Routine (+2).
+Activating a computer program on a ship's computer: Education or Intelligence, 10–60 seconds, Routine (+2).
 Searching a corporate database for evidence of illegal activity:
 Intelligence, 1–6 hours, Diffi cult (–2).